Zimbra/elastic-stack/README.md

 #### Adding the visualization to the dashboard

 If you already have a Dashboard you can open it by going to Analysis -> Dashboard.
 Or in older versions Kibana -> Dashboard.
 Then click Edit.
 Then click the Add from library button or the Add menu item in older versions.
 For more information on how to create a dashboard see the previous chapter.
-The final result looks like this:
+The final result will look something like this:

 > ![](screenshots/34-result-line.png)
 *The visualization is now on the Dashboard.*